 Requests to enter PD may be submitted to FTA at any time throughout the year, whenever the project sponsor believes the project is ready for entry.
-FTA discourages project sponsors from submitting PD requests during the early fall, which is the production time for FTA's Annual Report on Funding Recommendations, because processing could get delayed due to the large workload being handled by FTA at that time.
-Importantly, there is no advantage to a project sponsor in submitting a PD request during the Annual Report cycle since projects just entering the program are not considered candidates for funding recommendations because they are not being evaluated and rated.
-Often project sponsors believe being shown in the Annual Report as one of the projects in the CIG program, even though the project has not yet been evaluated or rated by FTA, gives the project credibility.
-Thus, they push to submit their request during the production cycle for the Annual Report.
-FTA maintains a webpage listing all current projects in the CIG program.
-As soon as FTA notifies a project sponsor that it has been granted entry into PD, the project is displayed on FTA's webpage making it visible to Congress and any others who may be interested.
-Additionally, FTA briefs congressional staff monthly on all projects in the CIG program, including notifying them of new entrants to the program.
+FTA discourages project sponsors from submitting PD requests during the early fall, which is the production time for FTA's Annual Report on Funding Recommendations for the Capital Investment Grant Program and the Expedited Project Delivery Pilot Program (Annual Report), because processing could get delayed due to the large workload being handled by FTA at that time.
+Importantly, there is no advantage to a project sponsor in submitting a PD request during the Annual Report cycle since projects just entering the program are not considered candidates for funding recommendations.